weingxing/OneDrive-nvtnet/README.md

 ## Sponsors and donations!

 Open-source is hard!
 If you happen to like this project and want me to keep going, please consider sponsoring me or providing a single donation!
-Thanks for all the love and support!
+Thanks for all the love and support

 [🧸 Please donate - 微信/支付宝](https://onedrive-vercel-index.spencerwoo.com/sponsor) · [Patreon](https://www.patreon.com/spencerwoo) · [爱发电](https://afdian.net/@spencerwoo)